tdmakepeace/ELK_Single_script/README.md

 This is a single script to install the ELK stack, and all it dependencies.

-Based on Ubuntu 22.04 or 24.04, but should work on other Ubuntu versions.
+Based on Ubuntu 20.04, 22.04 or 24.04, but should work on other Ubuntu versions.

 Option B - sets up all the dependencies and installs base services and requires a reboot. \
-Option E - Installs the ELK, the logstash passer and dashboards.
-This also requires a reboot to start the service on boot up.
+Option E - Installs the ELK, the logstash passer and dashboards. \
 Option U - upgrade and change versions.

 Option P - to set up proxy access if in a closed enviroment.